Epistimio/orion/docs/src/install/gettingstarted.rst

 our best to help you if you're interested.

-Before continuing the overview, we assume that you have a basic understanding of machine learning concepts and that you already have installed Oríon on your machine.
-If it's not the case please refer to our :doc:`installation instructions </install/core>`.
+Before continuing the overview, we assume that you have a basic understanding of machine learning concepts and that you already have installed Oríon on your machine and selected a database.
+If it's not the case please refer to our :doc:`installation instructions </install/core>` and :doc:`database setup </install/database>`.

 Integration
 ===========